 I Am CrossFit – Miami, FL

-Not only does the sunny city of Miami have miles of beautiful sandy beaches and a thriving club scene, it also has one of the best CrossFit boxes in the state.
+Not only does the sunny city of Miami have miles of beautiful sandy beaches and a thriving club scene, but it also has one of the best CrossFit boxes in the state.
 With over 20,000 square feet and the largest membership of any gym in south Florida, there is plenty of room for almost any WOD or challenge.

 Along with offering CrossFit classes, there are also plenty of trainers standing by, and the gym also sponsors several competitions that help raise money for different charities.
 Not only can you get in shape, you can also feel good knowing that you are helping the community.